To travel from Koh Phi Phi to Koh Lipe you have two options:

 Travelling direct by passenger ferry or speedboat from Koh Phi Phi to Koh Lipe is by far the quicker option and when you add in the cost of bus and taxi travel you save very little by travelling from Koh Phi Phi to Koh Lipe via the mainland.

-- There are two direct services from Koh Phi Phi to Koh Lipe which are available to book online:
+- There is currently 1 direct service a day from Koh Phi Phi to Koh Lipe which is available to book online:

 |Koh Phi Phi||Koh Lipe||Cost||Company|

 - Tigerline Travel operates a passenger ferry service.